 Stryd Adaptive Training plans can be used:

-After a Palladion race plan
+After a Stryd race plan

-Before a Palladino race plan
+Before a Stryd race plan

-Whenever you want some variety in your training
+Whenever you want some variety in your training!

-If using an Adaptive Training plan sounds like a good fit, but you are currently using a Palladino plan, you can pause this plan by following the steps in the support article “How to use Stryd Training Plans”.
+If using an Adaptive Training plan sounds like a good fit, but you are currently using a Stryd plan, you can pause this plan by following the steps in the support article “How to use Stryd Training Plans”.

-If you are currently in a Palladino race plan and are scheduled to complete a race at the end of the plan, the Stryd team recommends waiting until after your race to start using the Adaptive Training plan.
+If you are currently in a Stryd race plan and are scheduled to complete a race at the end of the plan, the Stryd team recommends waiting until after your race to start using the Adaptive Training plan.